radext-wg/draft-ietf-radext-radiusdtls-bis/draft-ietf-radext-radiusdtls-bis.md

   - If the expected RADIUS/(D)TLS server is associated with a specific NAI realm, e.g. by dynamic discovery {{!RFC7585}} or static configuration, that realm is matched against the presented realm names in the subjectAltName:naiRealm extension.
   - If the expected RADIUS/(D)TLS server was configured as a hostname, or the hostname was yielded by a dynamic discovery procedure, the configured name is matched against the presented names from the subjectAltName:DNS extension.
 Since a dynamic discovery might by itself not be secured, implementations MAY require the use of DNSSEC {{!RFC4033}} to ensure the authenticity of the DNS result before considering this identity as valid.
   - If the expected RADIUS/(D)TLS server was configured as an IP address, the configured IP address is matched against the presented addresses in the subjectAltName:iPAddr extension.
-  - Clients MAY use other attributes of the certificate to validate the servers identity, but it MUST NOT connect to servers without doing so.
-Omitting the identity verification can allow attackers to loop RADIUS traffic back to the originating client.
+  - Clients MAY use other attributes of the certificate to validate the servers identity, but it MUST NOT accept any certificate without validation.
+  - Clients which also act as servers (i.e. proxies) MUST NOT accept any certificate that are used for outgoing connections.
+Omitting these checks can lead to seucurity issues see {{security_considerations}}.
 * RADIUS/(D)TLS servers validate the certificate of the RADIUS/(D)TLS client against a local database of acceptable clients.
   The database may enumerate acceptable clients either by IP address or by a name component in the certificate.
   * For clients configured by DNS name, the configured name is matched against the presented names from the subjectAltName:DNS extension.